 Pritzker Administration Expanding Available Services for Domestic Violence, Sexual Assault Survivors

-CHICAGO/SPRINGFIELD - Today, the Illinois Department of Human Services (IDHS) announced it is launching a $1.2 million plan to increase the capacity of its current statewide network of services for domestic violence and sexual assault survivors during the current COVID-19 pandemic.
+CHICAGO - Today, the Illinois Department of Human Services announced it is launching a $1.2 Million plan to increase the capacity of its current statewide network of services for domestic violence and sexual assault survivors during the current COVID-19 pandemic.

 “While most Illinoisans are adhering to the Stay at Home order, not everyone has a safe home to go to.
 If you are experiencing domestic violence or live in fear of it, I know how much scarier or complicated the message of ‘Stay Home’ might sound.
 If that’s the case for you, please know that you can call our Illinois Domestic Violence Hotline at 1-877-863-6338 for help,” said Governor JB Pritzker.